IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-10-17-TGR Jane ME Build With Friends.md

 At this point, I didn’t have anything in-mind for the keyboard and was too busy with other things to make time for building.
 When it arrived, the initial decision was to let it rest in the Kaban for a while longer.

-Coincidently, around this time, EPBT Simple Ja R2 had completed production, and my IRL friend was excited to finally get her first GB keyset after waiting >1.5 years.
+Coincidently, around this time, EPBT SimpleJa  R2 had completed production, and my IRL friend was excited to finally get her first GB keyset after waiting >1.5 years.
 Unfortunately, being relatively normal, she doesn’t own an array of keyboards, and therefore didn’t really have anything to put the keycaps on.

-Curious to see the quality of the EPBT dye-sub, I offered to let her build and borrow the TGR Jane ME so she had something to put Simple Ja on.
+Curious to see the quality of the EPBT dye-sub, I offered to let her build and borrow the TGR Jane ME.
+We both win in this situation; she has something to put SimpleJa onto, and I get my Jane V2 built.

 ---